Santos Laguna: 2010s

 The team qualified for the sixth time for the CONCACAF Champions League, in the 2019 edition.
 In the Round of 16, Los Guerreros achieved an 11-2 win on aggregate against Honduran side Marathón.
 In the following stage, Santos Laguna defeated the New York Red Bulls in both legs, by 2-0 and 4-2 respectively.
 In the semi-finals, however, the team lost 5-3 on aggregate against Tigres UANL and failed to advance to the finals.

 Notable players

 1993–94 Runners-up

-In the first leg, the team defeated Tecos UAG 1–0 at Corona Stadium; in the second leg, they lost 2–0 at 3 de Marzo Stadium.
+In the first leg, the team defeated Tecos de la U.A.G.
+1–0 at Corona Stadium; in the second leg, they lost 2–0 at 3 de Marzo Stadium.